curl/everything-curl/usingcurl-returns.md

  24. **Not used**

  25. The FTP server refused to store the file.
-The server denied the STOR operation, used for FTP uploading.
+The server denied the STOR operation used for FTP uploading.

  26. Read error.
 Various reading problems.